apache/arrow/docs/source/python/extending_types.rst

 Canonical extension types
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In the :ref:`format_canonical_extensions` under the section **Official List**
-there is a list of canonical extension types.
-Here we list examples of how to
+You can find the official list of canonical extension types in the
+:ref:`format_canonical_extensions` section.
+Here we add examples on how to
-use the listed canonical extension types.
+use them in pyarrow.

 Fixed size tensor
 """""""""""""""""

+To create an array of tensors with equal shape (fixed shape tensor array) we
-Define fixed shape tensor extension type:
+first need to define a fixed shape tensor extension type with value type
+and shape:

 .. code-block:: python

    >>> tensor_type = pa.fixed_shape_tensor(pa.int32(), (2, 2))

+Then we need the storage array with :func:`pyarrow.list_` type where ``value_type```
+is the fixed shape tensor value type and list size is a product of ``tensor_type``
-Create an array of tensors with storage array and defined fixed shape tensor
+shape elements.
+Then we can create an array of tensors with
-extension type:
+``pa.ExtensionArray.from_storage()`` method:

 .. code-block:: python